MathieuDelcer/MathieuDelcer.github.io/_posts/2023-11-01-CKA_study_notes.md

 - Default context
 By default, you will be using the `current-context`.

-- Switching to a different context
+- Switching to a different context:
 ```sh
 kubectl config use-context prod-user@production
 ```

-- Using a custom config File
+- Using a custom config File:
 ```sh
 kubectl config use-context --kubeconfig=/root/my-kube-config research
 ```

-- Verifying the used configuration
+- Verifying the used configuration:

 ```sh
 kubectl config view
 kubectl config view --kubeconfig=my-custom-config
 ```

-- Setting a custom KUBECONFIG File as Default
+- Setting a custom KUBECONFIG File as Default:

 To set a custom `KUBECONFIG` file as default, move it to the following location: